necolas/react-native-web/docs/guides/rendering.md

 import App from './App'
-import AppShell from './AppShell' import { AppRegistry } from 'react-native'
+import AppShell from './AppShell' import ReactNative, { AppRegistry } from 'react-native'

 // registers the app AppRegistry.registerComponent('App', () => App)